 It is important that sufferers understand the condition and realise that it does not increase the risk of other bowel diseases.
-There are a number of support groups offering help and advice that talkhealth is happy to recommend: The IBS Network, the Bladder & Bowel Foundation, and PromoCon.
+There are a number of support groups offering help and advice that talkhealth is happy to recommend: The IBS Network and Bladder and Bowel UK.
 For charities and organisations dealing with bowel cancer and related conditions, talkhealth recommends Bowel Cancer UK and The Bob Champion Cancer Trust.
 Other related charities recommended by talkhealth include Core (for gut and liver disease), and ERIC (for childhood continence issues).

 Sources used in writing this article are available on request.